 Japan's emperor prays for peace in first abdication in 200 years

-The popular Akihito was the first monarch to take the Chrysanthemum Throne under a post-war constitution that defines the emperor as a symbol of the people without political power.
+The popular Emperor Akihito was the first monarch to take the Chrysanthemum Throne under a post-war constitution that defines the monarch as a symbol of the people without political power.

-His father, Emperor Hirohito, in whose name Japanese troops fought World War Two, was considered a living deity until after Japan's defeat in 1945, when he renounced his divinity.
+His father, Emperor Hirohito, in whose name Japanese troops fought World War II, was considered a living deity until after Japan's defeat in 1945, when he renounced his divinity.

-"To the people who accepted and supported me as a symbol, I express my heartfelt thanks," Emperor Akihito, wearing a Western-style morning coat, said at a brief abdication ceremony in the Imperial Palace's Matsu no ma, or Hall of Pine.

 Standing on a white dais flanked by Empress Michiko, who wore a long white and grey dress, Emperor Akihito bowed after he spoke.